Getting your free credit report and score

 How to Log a Dispute

-The National Credit Act (NCA) provides you with the right to dispute any factually incorrect information on your credit report generated by a credit bureau and to have this information corrected.
+The National Credit Act (NCA) provides you with the right to dispute any factually incorrect information on your credit report generated by a Credit Bureau and to have this information corrected.

 Logging a dispute with Experian is free of charge.
 Why pay one of the many “credit clearing companies” that charge money for doing something that you could do for free?
 Once you have logged a dispute with us, we have 20 business days to investigate the dispute.
-To find out more about logging a dispute at Experian, please visit our blog by clicking here.

 In the event that you are not satisfied with the outcome of the dispute, you may refer the matter as follows: